VnUgE/VNLib.Core/lib/Net.Rest.Client/README.md

 # VNLib.Net.Rest.Client

 Provides helpful extensions for rapid development of rest client libraries.
-Thread safe client pooling, endpoint construction framework, and OAuth2 authentication implementation.
+Thread safe client pooling and a fluent endpoint construction framework for defining type-mapped REST endpoints.

 ### Third party deps
 This library relies on the [RestSharp](https://github.com/restsharp/RestSharp) rest client library.
 This may change in the future for a higher-performance alternative, but for now I really like RestSharp and it is currently well supported.